tOgg1/graphene-django-cud/docs/guide/permissions.rst

 The ``get_permissions`` method takes slightly different arguments depending on what mutation is being used.
-For patch and update mutations, the method is given ``(root, info, id, input)``.
+For patch and update mutations, the method is given ``(root, info, input, id)``.
 For create mutations, the method is given ``(root, info, input)``.